ecSanders/Practice/README.md

 # Practice

-> __This is a collection of exercises done in python.
-These are done just to keep the coding fresh.__
+This repository is a collection of simple problems that I have either solved, am solving, or will solve.
+If you have a problem you would like me to solve, please make a pull request.